 3. The Crowdfunding Trust Alliance.
 With our friends at GoFundMe, we have co-founded the Crowdfunding Trust Alliance to regularly share industry trends and best practices.
 We’re excited to work with the largest players in our industry and look forward to expanding the alliance to other reputable crowdfunding platforms.

 4. The Guidepost Program.
 We recognize that our expertise can do a lot to ensure entrepreneurs only launch on Indiegogo when they have a viable plan to deliver.
 While we cannot guarantee that every campaign will fulfill successfully, we can protect backers from unfeasible projects and outright scams.
 We now have the resources and expertise to apply this level of scrutiny to all of our largest campaigns and will expand it to every campaign moving forward.

-5. Coming Soon: Trust Loyalty Program.
+5. Trust Proven Program.
 Over the last 10 years, we’ve had a lot of successful campaigns, and the relationships we’ve built with these entrepreneurs are no small feat.
-Our Trust Loyalty program will highlight new campaigns from entrepreneurs with a track record of success and tailor our vetting to match the historical risk level of these entrepreneurs.
+Our Trust Loyalty program highlights new campaigns from entrepreneurs with a track record of success and tailor our vetting to match the historical risk level of these entrepreneurs.
 Check out this article for more information.

 Of course, trust isn’t something you can build overnight, and we know we have to continue getting better.
 This is just an introduction to the things we’re doing behind the scenes to keep the platform safe.

 In the coming year, we hope to bring most of this information directly to campaign pages to empower backers to make their best decisions about whether the risk is worthwhile.
 Further, we’ll leverage our community as a first line of defense to catch small problems before they become big problems.